AirshipCMS/Docs/02-Quickstart-Guide.md

 - Collection Template Directories

 ### Edit templates, layouts, and files.
 You can add and edit templates, layouts, and files locally without affecting the live version of your site.
+See the Airship Docs for more information about project directory structure.

 Links:
 - Project Directory Structure